NachoGassie/react-native-expo-typescript-viewport-units/README.md

-This is highly bases in the [react-native-expo-viewport-units.](https://www.npmjs.com/package/react-native-expo-viewport-units) I have developed for TypeScript support and code reusability.
+This is highly based in the [react-native-expo-viewport-units.](https://www.npmjs.com/package/react-native-expo-viewport-units) I have developed for TypeScript support and code reusability.

 The following documentation is based on the original package as well.